Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtonetcode.md

 title: Migrating From UNet to  Netcode for GameObjects
 ---

 Use this step-by-step guide to migrate your projects from Unity UNet to Netcode for GameObjects (Netcode) Sample code is provided as available.
 We also recommend reviewing the latest <Link to={useBaseUrl ('/releases/introduction') }>Release Notes</Link> .

 :::note
-If you need help, contact us in the [Unity Netcode Discord](https://discord.gg/buMxnnPvTb).
+If you need help, contact us in the [Unity Multiplayer Networking Discord](https://discord.gg/buMxnnPvTb).
 :::

 ## Current limitations